|MP 7.01.25||Spinal Cord Stimulation|

-Spinal cord stimulation (SCS) devices consist of several components: 1) the lead that delivers the electrical stimulation to the spinal cord; 2) an extension wire that conducts the electrical stimulation from the power source to the lead; and 3) a power source that generates the electrical stimulation.
+SCS devices consist of several components: (1) the lead that delivers the electrical stimulation to the spinal cord; (2) an extension wire that conducts the electrical stimulation from the power source to the lead; and (3) a power source that generates the electrical stimulation.
 The lead may incorporate from 4 to 8 electrodes, with 8 electrodes more commonly used for complex pain patterns, such as bilateral pain or pain extending from the limbs to the trunk.
-There are two basic types of power source.
+There are 2 basic types of power source.
 In one type, the power source (battery) can be surgically implanted.
 In the other, a radiofrequency receiver is implanted, and the power source is worn externally with an antenna over the receiver.
 Totally implantable systems are most commonly used.

-A number of total implanted spinal cord stimulators have received U.S. Food and Drug Administration (FDA) premarket approval (PMA).
-The Cordis programmable neurostimulator from Cordis, Corp. was approved in 1981, and the Itrel(R) manufactured by Medtronic was approved in 1984.
+A number of total implanted spinal cord stimulators have received FDA premarket approval (PMA).
+The Cordis programmable neurostimulator from Cordis Corp. was approved in 1981, and the Itrel® manufactured by Medtronic was approved in 1984.
 In April 2004, Advanced Bionics received PMA for its Precision Spinal Cord Stimulator as an aid in management of chronic, intractable trunk and limb pain.
 All are fully implanted devices.
+FDA product code: LGW.

 Spinal cord stimulation may be considered medically necessary for the treatment of severe and chronic pain of the trunk or limbs that is refractory to all other pain therapies, when performed according to policy guidelines.